Accountability and Testing of Students in Various Situations:

 Miscellaneous

-A. You should not serve in a test coordinator role if you have relatives who will be taking the statewide ACT at any school within the state that year.
-Test coordinators have access to secure test materials.
-Therefore, you should delegate the responsibility to another qualified colleague.
-You can serve as a room supervisor or proctor during testing, but you should not be in the same room as the student related to you.
-A DAC with a relative testing in the state would still be able to fulfill their duties, as long as: (1) the DAC does not assist a school test coordinator with handling secure test materials and (2) the DAC is not in the same room where their relative is testing
+A. You should not serve as a test coordinator during the same administration as a relative who is testing.
+Test coordinators have access to secure test materials; therefore, you should delegate the responsibility to another qualified colleague.
+Test Coordinators and DACs must review and abide by all staff requirements and responsibilities outlined in ACT Test Coordinator Information Manual before assigning testing staff.
+A DAC with a relative testing in the state would still be able to fulfill their duties, as long as: (1) the DAC does not assist a school test coordinator with handling secure test materials and (2) the DAC is not in the same room where their relative is testing.

 A. The ACT Wisconsin State web page.